-Caherciveen has the honor of being the birth place of one of Ireland’s most famous sons.
+Caherciveen has the honour of being the birthplace of one of Ireland’s most famous sons.
 Daniel O’ Connell, who is known as “The Great Liberator” campaigned for Catholic Emancipation.
 His place of birth can be seen before you enter the town.
-The town had their church named after Daniel O’ Connell, and is one of very few Catholic Chruches in the world that has been dedicated to a layman.
+The town had their church named after Daniel O’ Connell and is one of the very few Catholic Churches in the world that has been dedicated to a layman.

-In the center of the town, there is an old Royal Irish Constabulary Barracks situated by the river, which is now an Interpretative center.
+In the centre of the town, there is an old Royal Irish Constabulary Barracks situated by the river, which is now an Interpretative centre.

 Continuing past the Army Barracks, heading over the bridge will bring you to the ruin of Ballycarberry Castle, which was built in the 15th Century by the McCarthy clan.
 Along the same road are two ancient stone forts, Cahergal and Leacanabuaille.
 These forts date back as far as 600AD and have been partially reconstructed to give us an idea of their size and scale.